 Two more traffic fatalities as man, woman die in separate accidents on Sunday evening

-Weekend’s traffic death toll rises to three as two more die in separate traffic accidents in Pietà and Valletta
+Weekend’s traffic death toll rises to three as two more die in separate traffic accidents in Pieta and Valletta • Mother of four Mildred Azzopardi identified as victim of Valletta traffic fatality

 The man received medical assistance on site and was taken to Mater Dei Hospital by ambulance, but was unfortunately certified dead shortly after.